 Look At What You Are Eating And Drinking

 When it comes to our mental health, our diets can often play a bigger role than we realize.
 First of all, high fat and high sugar foods can cause us to feel sluggish and lethargic, which can create a cyclical effect where we rely on comfort foods to make us feel better before crashing shortly afterwards.
-Think about adding lean proteins to your diet such as chicken and fish, and make sure that you are getting plenty of fresh fruit and vegetables.
+Think about adding lean proteins to your diet such as chicken and fish.
+Or if you need a meal on the go why not try one of these 10 best gluten free protein bars.
+You will also want to make sure that you are getting plenty of fresh fruit and vegetables.

 You also need to consider how much caffeine you are drinking.
 Caffeine can give us a great boost at the start of the day and help us through those long nights studying or working late, but there is a price to pay for that buzz.
 Caffeine can cause high blood pressure and it can impact your sleep more than you realize.
 You also need to take a good long look at how much alcohol you are drinking.
 A lot of people treat alcohol as something that can help will issues of anxiety, depression, and self-confidence, but this is a mistake.
 Alcohol is a depressant and can often make these issues significantly worse.
 And, like caffeine, it can play havoc with your sleep patterns.
 If you are having a drink at the end of the day to help you drift off, you should look at some alternatives instead.

 Get Outside Into The Fresh Air

 This step is much easier now that we are in the summertime and the weather is much better, but it is so important to make sure that you are getting outside.
 When we are feeling stressed or anxious, staying inside often feels like the right thing to do.